syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/Grouping.md

 When binding remote data to grid with on-demand data loading, only current page data knowledge is available to grid and so grouped records count would be shown based on current Page only.

-This can be rectified when bindng data to grid using [UrlAdaptor](https://help.syncfusion.com/aspnetmvc/grid/data-adaptors#url-adaptor) of DataManager.
-The grouped column values should be passed into the `groupDs` property of return object from server-side along with datsource and count.
+This can be rectified when binding data to grid using [UrlAdaptor](https://help.syncfusion.com/aspnetmvc/grid/data-adaptors#url-adaptor) of DataManager.
+The grouped column values should be passed into the `groupDs` property of return object from server-side along with datasource and count.

 The following code example describes the above behavior.